Arthritis, on good days, can be a nuisance. But on bad days, it can be unbearable.

 When it comes to arthritis, keep in mind that treating and managing the condition will require a comprehensive treatment plan that includes all aspects of your health and well-being.

-This can include using new tools and aids that will help manage the pain and maintain your independence, or asking your doctor for help in managing the mental and emotional toll the disease is taking on you.
+This can include using new tools and aids (such as elbow support or knee support) that will help manage the pain and maintain your independence, or asking your doctor for help in managing the mental and emotional toll the disease is taking on you.

 Bear in mind that everyone is different too, which means there’s no one-size-fits-all approach to managing the emotional and mental effects that this disease has.
 Know however, that both are just as important when it comes to managing the disease.
 And in the course of treating it, can include behavioral therapy, stress management techniques, medication, or even alternative medicine.